Rajdeepc/react-fblike-loader/README.md

 # Introduction

-A React HOC module which can be used to create Facebook like loading elelements before data is loaded.
+A React HOC module which can be used to create Facebook like loading elelements before data is fetched.

 ## Installation